 You don’t know what is going to happen this year, so why not go ahead and begin to prepare as if yours will be the worst-case scenario.
 Then if all is well in six months, you’ll have started a nice nest egg.
 Get tough, be strong.

 Just one piddly percent more than you are saving now.
-For some that would mean starting from scratch—saving just one percent of your paycheck.
-For others, simply increase savings.
+For some that would mean starting from scratch—saving just 1-percent of your paycheck.
+For others, simply increase savings by 1-percent.

 I’ll check back this time next year to see how this has worked out for you.
 I’m smiling because I already know.